wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/pingone.rst

           :align: center
           :width: 80%

    #.
-Now we must take note of the following parameters from the configuration page of the application, this will be used in the next step:
+Take note of the following parameters from the configuration page of the application.
+This information will be used in the next step.

       - **ISSUER ID**: It'll be in the form “https://auth.pingone.com/....”
       - **IDP METADATA URL**: It’ll be in the form “https://auth.pingone.com/....”